tenzir/tenzir/docker/compose/README.md

 ## The environment files

-If a `.env` file is present at the base of the project directory (by default this directory), Docker Compose automatically loads environment from it.
-For each integration, we provide a `{integration}-env.example` file with the supported configurations (values are defaulted in the Docker Compose files as well).
-You can optionnally create a `.env` file in the project directory and cherry pick the variables you want to customize from the example files.
+If a `.env` file is present at the base of the project directory (by default this directory), Docker Compose automatically loads environment variables from it.
+For each integration, we provide a `{integration}-env.example` file with the supported configuration options (values are defaulted in the Docker Compose files as well).
+Optionally, create a `.env` file in the project directory and cherry-pick the variables you want to customize from the example files.

 ## Colocation of Compose files